tc39/test262/INTERPRETING.md

   - **`gc`** - a function that wraps the host's garbage collection invocation mechanism, if such a capability exists.
 Must throw an exception if no capability exists.
 This is necessary for testing the semantics of any feature that relies on garbage collection, e.g. the `WeakRef` API.
   - **`global`** - a reference to the global object on which `$262` was initially defined
-  - **`IsHTMLDDA`** - (present only in implementations that can provide it) an object that 1) has an [[IsHTMLDDA]] internal slot, and 2) when called with no arguments or with the single argument `""` returns `null`.
+  - **`IsHTMLDDA`** - (present only in implementations that can provide it) an object that:

+    1. has an [[IsHTMLDDA]] internal slot, and
+    2. when called with no arguments or with the single argument `""` (an empty string) returns `null`.

+          Note: The peculiar second requirement permits testing algorithms when they also call `document.all` with such arguments, so that testing for correct behavior requires knowing how the call behaves.
+This is rarely necessary.

           Use this property to test that ECMAScript algorithms aren't mis-implemented to treat `document.all` as being `undefined` or of type Undefined (instead of Object).

-(The peculiar second requirement permits testing algorithms when they also call `document.all` with such arguments, so that testing for correct behavior requires knowing how the call behaves.
-This is rarely necessary.)
-Tests using this function must be tagged with the `IsHTMLDDA` feature so that only hosts supporting this property will run them.
+          **Tests using this function must be tagged with the `IsHTMLDDA` feature so that only hosts supporting this property will run them.**
   - **`agent`** - an ordinary object with the following properties:
     - **`start`** - a function that takes a script source string and runs the script in a concurrent agent.
 Will block until that agent is